![]() |

 In December 2008 NCDOT began a project (W-4704) to replace the US 74/Old Kingsdale Road (SR 2210) intersection, about 3 miles to the east of NC 41, with an interchange.
 Work was completed in the summer of 2010, see photos below.
 While this project was officially not related to I-74, only referred to as a 'Hazard Elimination', it added and additional five miles of the limited access freeway east of NC 41 with a speed limit upgrade to 70 MPH.
 This was the start of a seemingly piecemeal approach strategy by NCDOT of making US 74 interstate compatible by replacing the remaining 7 intersections between NC 41 and US 76 with interchanges (or closing some of them) gradually over the years as funds become available.8 Actions by NCDOT since then have corroborated this idea.
 NCDOT conducted a Feasibility Study about the costs of upgrading this segment (and part of the next, from NC 41 to the Union Cross Road exit on the US 74/76 Whiteville Bypass) to interstate standards, whose recommendations were published in May 2014.9 The study recommended building a 4-lane interstate standard freeway by eliminating the 6 remaining at-grade intersections replacing them either by grade separations or interchanges.
 The 24-mile study zone was separated into 9 Sections, A to I, with 4 of the sections having two alternate designs.
 The sections, alternative descriptions and anticipated costs from the report are below:

 The Kingsdale reference for Section A is the building of an interchange for the already grade separate road.
-The remaining alternatives differ as to whether a grade separation or interchange should be built.
+The remaining alternatives differed as to whether a grade separation or interchange should be built.
 Since 2014 it appears NCDOT has narrowed the list to include interchanges for most of the sections with alternatives.
 A project to replace the intersection of US 74 and old US 74 (SR 1574) at the southern part of this segment was started in March 2016.
 When this was completed in October 2017, US 74 became a limited access highway between the Whiteville Bypass at Exit 235 and NC 242 at Exit 228 with the speed limit of 70 MPH from US 76 extended 6 more miles north from Mile 231 to just prior to the Old Boardman Road intersection (see photo below), which is depicted in the map above.
 In the 2020-2029 State Transportation Improvement Program (STIP) document released in August 2019 there were three projects listed related to upgrading US 74 to freeway standards listed in the above table.
-A project that will upgrade the intersection at Old Boardman Road to an interchange was to start in 2025, but was later moved up and was let on April 20, 2021, work began on May 25 and as of September 7, 2024 was listed as over 4/5 complete at 84.8%, however all the ramps, as well as the bridge, over the future interstate were opened a year earlier at the end of September 2023 (see photos below).
+A project that upgraded the intersection at Old Boardman Road to an interchange was to start in 2025, but was later moved up and was let on April 20, 2021, work began on May 25 and all the ramps, as well as the bridge, over the future interstate were opened a year later at the end of September 2023 (see photos below).
 With the interchange completed, US 74 is now a freeway throughout Columbus County.10

-In Robeson County, a project to replace the intersection between US 74 and Broadridge Road and create a Directional Crossover intersection further east, where only right-turns are allowed on the intersecting roadway with left lane only lanes added 1/4 mile in each direction for U-turns, with Creek Road (C204013) was awarded in November 2017 (accelerated from 2019).
-Work started on November 27, 2017 and was completed in November 2019, extending the freeway south from Lumberton an additional 2 miles (see photos below).11 The press release for the project also included text that said this project was part of a continuing process to upgrade US 74 to interstate standards, confirming the piecemeal approach, the intersection with Creek Road is to be replaced by a bridge as part of the interstate upgrade project currently to start after 2029.12 Plans released when this project was advertised for bids showed the I-74 exit number would be 219 and that a 70 mph speed limit will start westbound 1 mile before the exit (see below).13 Another project, which started on April 12, 2023, will replace the intersections of US 74 with NC 72 and NC 130, currently two intersections, into a combined single exit.14 As of February 19, 2025 the project was over 3/5 complete at 62.3%, with work scheduled to finish in December 2026.15Here is the sign plan for the future exit, shown to be Exit 223, and the overall sign plan for the interchange which will include new roundabouts on either side of US 74:
+In Robeson County, a project to replace the intersection between US 74 and Broadridge Road with an interchange (C204013) was awarded in November 2017 (accelerated from 2019).
+Work started on November 27, 2017 and was completed in November 2019, extending the freeway south from Lumberton an additional 2 miles (see photos below).11 The press release for the project also included text that said this project was part of a continuing process to upgrade US 74 to interstate standards, confirming the piecemeal approach.12 Plans released when this project was advertised for bids showed the I-74 exit number would be 219 and that a 70 mph speed limit will start westbound 1 mile before the exit (see below).13 Another project, which started on April 12, 2023, will replace the intersections of US 74 with NC 72 and NC 130, currently two intersections, into a combined single exit.14 More than 2 years later, as of July 7, 2025 the project more than 2/3 complete at 67.9%, with work scheduled to finish in December 2026.15Here is the sign plan for the future exit, shown to be Exit 223, and the overall sign plan for the interchange which will include new roundabouts on either side of US 74:

 It was hoped that once this project was completed, all would be left to upgrade to a freeway would be about a 2 mile stretch south of the interchange with two intersections just north of the town of Boardman (Woodrow Road and VC Britt Road, SR 2245), plus possible reconstruction of at least one of the bridges over the Lumber River and others in the same area, to make the entire highway a freeway that could be then upgraded fairly easily to Interstate Standards.
-However, the NC 72/130 project is not closing the intersection to the north (west) with Creek Road as part of this project, that project is now not to start until 2027,14 leaving a 4 mile section still as expressway grade with a speed limit of 60 MPH between Mile 220 and Mile 224.
-In the summer of 2012, NCDOT replaced the US 74 mileposts along this stretch from mile 214 (and continuing on the US-74/76 Whiteville Bypass and east of Delco, mile 271) with I-74 mile markers so as to negate any need to change exit numbers when I-74 is signed in the future.16
+However, the NC 72/130 project will not be closing the intersection to the north (west) with Creek Road as part of this project, and that project, that was to start in 2029, is now unfunded in the latest 2026-2035 STIP, 14 leaving a 4 mile section still as expressway grade with a speed limit of 60 MPH between Mile 220 and Mile 224.
+The project that would upgrade the entire segment to interstate standards also was not funded in the latest STIP, meaning no start until at least 2036.
+Earlier, in the summer of 2012, NCDOT replaced the US 74 mileposts along this stretch from mile 214 (and continuing on the US-74/76 Whiteville Bypass and east of Delco, mile 271) with I-74 mile markers so as to negate any need to change exit numbers when I-74 is signed in the future.16

 Travel through the construction zones for the Boardman and NC 130/72 interchanges (about 90 minutes in) on this Video by Driving Around NC, driving from Southport to Lumberton mostly on US 74/76 West, posted on March 30, 2024.
 (NEW)